wagerfield/onno/docs/utils.md

 ### `when`

 Branching logic function that takes a `predicate` and calls a `transform` function for any given value when the predicate returns `true` for that value.
-When the predicate returns `false`, the original value is returned.
+When the predicate returns `false` the original value is returned.

 ```js
 // Predicate Function